DreamPurchaseZnz/English_learning/words about life3.md

-to draw or make inference from data a clear inference is that the universe is expanding Food prices are no longer inflating at the same rate as last year
+to draw or make inference from data a clear inference is that the universe is expanding Food prices are no longer inflating at the same rate as last year to control/curb the  rate of inflation an inflation rate of 3% wage increases must be in line with inflation
+Do you have to infict that music on us the conmmitee was influential in formulating goverment policy on employment

 ```